 “It is particularly harming when it comes to the creative and digital sectors where you’ve got some great work taking place on artificial intelligence, but it’s going to take longer than a couple of years for that to be realised.”

 Back in May, a handful of MEPs hosted the ‘Digital Single Market – Rocket fuel for EU Startups?’ event.
 The intention was for European startups to voice how the copyright reforms would impact them.

 Julia Reda, an MEP and organiser of the event, said: “When we’re trying to regulate the likes of Google, how do we ensure that we’re not also setting in stone that any European competitor that might be growing at the moment would never emerge in the first place?”

 Startups often fail.
-The failure rate is less than the “common wisdom” of nine in ten - more around 72 percent - but they’re still fighting against the odds.
-Regulation must not further work against startups and instead support them in their endeavours to compete against established players.
+The failure rate is less than the 'common wisdom' of nine-in-ten – more around 72 percent – but they’re still fighting against the odds.
+Regulation must not further work against startups and instead support them against established players.

 “For many organisations, they’re taking their first steps in this technology; so there’s no proven way of doing things,” explains Wright.
 “There are many pioneers, and it’s unfair to be pressuring them to rush things to market before they’re tested and ready.”